Greetings!

 -

-We developed a new school accountability system;
+We developed a new school accountability system and increased transparency of school performance data;

 -